grafana/mimir/docs/sources/configuration/config-param-lifecycle.md

 ## Advanced

-Flags that we expect the majority of customers to leave defaulted, but we have evidence that there are strong use-cases to change the default value.
+Flags that we expect the majority of users to leave defaulted, but more experienced users can use them to fine tune the system.

 ## Experimental